Since 2009, the number of veterans experiencing homelessness has dropped by 48.4 percent.

 How Many Veterans Experience Homelessness?

-- 40,056 veterans (approximately 9 percent of all homeless adults) were experiencing homelessness.
+- Veterans make up approximately 9 percent of all homeless adults

-- Most were without children; only 2 percent (955) were homeless as part of a family.
+- Most homeless veterans were without children; only 2 percent were homeless as part of a family.

 Why Do Veterans Experience Homelessness?